Zodiark, Keeper of Precepts

 The Bubble Gambits will ensure that all three of your party members go into the Henne Mines with the maximum amount of HP.
 Ideally, all three characters would be equipped with a Ribbon accessory, but unfortunately the Ribbon accessory also makes your tank immune to the “Lure” status effect from Decoy (which is likely a flaw in the game’s programming).

 You should have all three of your party members equipped with strong weapons in this area.
 Do not equip them with shields.
 Ideal weapons include Excalibur, the Zodiac Spear, and Masamune (for your healer).
 Save the Queen, Gungnir and the Defender are not ideal but can be substituted.
 Having your healer equipped with a high damage weapon will help them recover MP more easily using the Inquisitor License (Gain MP after dealing damage) and the Headsman License (Gain MP after defeating a foe).

 The rest of your equipment should be optimized for damage dealing.

 Commentary regarding the Gambit setup listed above:

-All characters should have an Arise Gambit so that one should come as no surprise.
-Your tank will be getting hit by a few status effects due to them not being equipped with a Ribbon which is why you will need to have some Gambits setup to deal with Stop (Chronos Tears), Confuse (Esuna), and Doom (Remedies).
+All characters should have an Arise Gambit if they have it available.
+Your tank will be getting hit by a few status effects due to them not being equipped with a Ribbon which is why you will need to have some Gambits setup to deal with Stop ( Chronos Tears), Confuse ( Esuna), and Doom ( Remedies).
 Make sure that whomever is using Remedies to cure Doom has Remedy Lore 3 enabled otherwise Remedies will not cure the status properly.